egemoroglu/CS319_Project/README.md

   - The ability to follow a person and see their posts and projects.
   - Calendar to show and plan the upcoming events.
   - Course timeline organized based on assignments, and weeks and months.
+  - Statistics of averages grades given to assignments and to members and evaluations of others.
+  - Chemistry of a group based on evaluations by members.